Champagne Taste on a Beer Budget

 To reproduce 5.1 Surround, you need a digital source component like a DVD player, Blu-ray Disc player or Digital set top box connected via a digital audio cable (typically fiberoptic or coax RCA style connector, or an HDMI cable) to a 5.1-channel capable receiver.
 The receiver then drives 5 main speakers plus a subwoofer so you get discrete multi-channel surround sound.
 5.1-channel Surround Sound is fine for most small to medium listening rooms, or in rooms where seating is fairly fixed.

-Recently, home theater systems have been enhanced with additional optional surround channels.
-In a 6.1-channel system, there is a rear center channel speaker that handles the rear-most surround effects.
-In a 7.1-channel system, there are two rear surround channels to handle the rear channel duties and the standard surround channels are placed along the sides of the listening space.
-There are also a few DVD titles that are "enhanced for 6.1" which means they add in a rear channel that is encoded or "matrixed" into a standard 5.1-channel DVD so you do actually hear a different set of surround effects and audio coming from the rear channels.
+Although HDTV shows that you watch on cable, satellite or over-the-air currently are delivered in either 2.0 or 5.1 channel surround, there are some DVD titles that are "enhanced for 6.1."
+This means they add in a rear channel that is encoded or "matrixed" into a standard 5.1-channel DVD so you do actually hear a different set of surround effects and audio coming from the rear channels.
 These movie titles are all backwardly compatible with standard 5.1-channel receivers so they'll play back just fine on a 5.1-channel home theater system.

-If you have a large home theater, or an irregular seating arrangement, then 6.1 and 7.1 channel systems make a great deal of sense because they can help all viewers/listeners get the best sound out of their movie-watching experience.
-But the fact is that a 5.1-channel system can decode true multi-channel surround from any surround sound DVD or HDTV source and is perfectly acceptable for most purposes.
+If you have a large home theater, or an irregular seating arrangement, then 7.1 channel systems make a great deal of sense because they can help all viewers/listeners get the best sound out of their movie-watching experience.
+But the fact is that a 5.1-channel system can decode true multi-channel surround from any surround sound DVD or HDTV source, as well as any Blu-ray Disc and is perfectly acceptable for most purposes.
 On the other hand, it never hurts to be prepared for the future and to buy a system that can grow and be upgraded over time.
-So our usual recommendation is to buy a
+So our usual recommendation is to buy a receiver or processor that supports 7.1-channel surround, but, if your budget is tight, start out with a 5.1-channel surround sound speaker system.

 The Receiver - Centerpiece of The Home Theater

-| The Onkyo TX-SR605 home theater receiver is available in silver or black for about $400. |
+The Onkyo TX-SR607 home theater receiver is available in silver or black for a little over $400 (street price).

 The home theater receiver is the control center of your entire system.
 It's where you plug in all of your sources such as a DVD player, cable box, DVR, Blu-ray Disc player, video game system and/or wireless media hub.
 The receiver then routes the appropriate video signal to your display and provides amplification for the audio portion of the system.